MCamp859/hello-world/ITM-README.md

 The application uses the inference engine and the Intel® Deep Learning Streamer (Intel® DL Streamer) included in the Intel® Distribution of OpenVINO™ toolkit.
-The solution is designed to detect and track vehicles and pedestrians and upload cloud data to an AWS S3 storage.
+The solution is designed to detect and track vehicles and pedestrians and upload cloud data to Amazon Web Services* (AWS*) S3 storage.

 ![How it works is represented by a complex block diagram.
 The leftmost block is labeled Monitoring Area with a video camera icon.
 The raw video input stream in the leftmost block flows into the middle section labeled Edge Applications.
 The Edge Applications are Intelligent Traffic Management application, InfluxDB database, and Grafana.
 After the raw video input stream is processed by the Edge Applications, it flows to the rightmost block labeled User Interface.](docs/intelligent-traffic-mgmt-ri-1_how_it_works.png)